khrome/Midas.js/README.md

     var propsParser = new Midas.PropertiesParser();
     propsParser.parse(data);

-or more likely as part of an AJAX call:
+or more likely as part of an AJAX call

     var propsParser = new Midas.PropertiesParser();
     var myRequest = new Request({